erin-atkinson/FrontalInstabilities/notes/3-simulation.md

 ### Closure
 [Turbulent diffusivity closures and LES models · Oceananigans.jl](https://clima.github.io/OceananigansDocumentation/stable/model_setup/turbulent_diffusivity_closures_and_les_models/)

 When we simulate a fluid on a computer, we necessarily lose some information as we can only represent a finite range of length scales.
 Motion at smaller length scales is still important for realistic motion of a fluid, and must be represented in some way in a model.
 A closure is some representation of the effect of these small scales on the simulated flow.
-A simple example would be an effective viscosity term $\nu\nabla^2\vec u$ to model down-gradient turbulent diffusion of velocity.
+A simple example would be an effective viscosity term ${\nu\nabla^2\vec{u}}$ to model down-gradient turbulent diffusion of velocity.

 We will not use an explicit closure here for simplicity; the WENO advection scheme is sufficient.